 - Public Service Employment Act

 Office employees must also comply with Office policies and applicable Treasury Board policies.
-Employees who are uncertain of the application of the provisions of laws or policies to their particular circumstances should consult Legal Services.
+Employees should consult with Legal Services if they are not sure about the application of any legislative or policy provision.

 We are an agent of Parliament that is independent of government.
 Our reports are based on evidence collected according to our policies and professional auditing standards.
 We bring a non-partisan, objective, and fair approach to our work.